PDOK/DEPRECATED_mapserver-wfs-ogr/README.md

 ### NGINX
 NGINX is the web server we use to run Mapserver as a fastcgi web application.

+### OGR2OGR
+For transforming simple features from a data store to WFS features.

 ### Supervisor
 Because we are running 2 processes (Mapserver CGI & NGINX) in a single Docker image we use Supervisor as a controller.